Gabinou/nn_plot/README.md

 - `neuron_weights` can be specified using a float between 0 and one or a list of length equal to the number of neurons.
 - `neuron_text`  can be specified using a string a list of length of length equal to the number of neurons.

 Finally, the `draw` method is used to plot all layers.
-Other plotting operations (plt.show(), title insertion, figure saving, eatc.) are left to the user.
+Other plotting operations (plt.show(), title insertion, figure saving, etc.) are left to the user.

 ### `Layer`
 Layer object class.
 Not meant to be interacted with by the user.